IntelliCal/IntelliCal/Notes.md

 - Enable automatic Heroku deployment off of Hermes master branch.
 - Write instructions for manual Heroku pushes/testing
 - Add testing folder that tests all functions, all api calls, any other server stuff, and the front end.
+- Add authentication for users.
+- Add signup for users.
+- Protect calendar view with Authentication.

 # Testing:

-- All user, task, relation functions tested and working locally
+- db functions
-- All user, task, relation functions tested and working on production
-- All user, task, relation api calls tested and working locally
-- All user, task, relation api calls tested and working on production
+- api calls
+- locally everything is working
+- on deployment user api calls are working, but userId is not found in task table.